 Substance Misuse Initiatives

-A regional substance use information campaign is currently being developed by a regional substance misuse taskforce to address a gap in locating substance use services and information.
-The taskforce is comprised of staff from local health departments, LME/MCOs, and substance use service providers, as well as other interested community members, and is led by the NENCPPH.
-The campaign will include window clings, stickers, and printed materials with a unique logo and QR code which will connect individuals to a website with …
+A regional substance use information campaign, NENC Connect , was developed by a regional substance misuse taskforce to address a gap in locating substance use services and information.
+The taskforce was comprised of staff from local health departments, LME/MCOs, and substance use service providers, as well as other interested community members, and was led by the NENCPPH.
+The campaign included the development of an app/website, window clings, stickers, and post cards with a unique logo and QR code which connects …

 Read More